MystenLabs/sui/external-crates/move/documentation/book/src/integers.md

 Like all types with [`drop`](./abilities.md) in Move, all integer types support the ["equal"](./equality.md) and ["not equal"](./equality.md) operations.
 Both arguments need to be of the same type.
-If you need to compare integers of different types, you will need to [cast](#casting) one of them first.
+If you need to compare integers of different types, you must [cast](#casting) one of them first.

 Equality operations do not abort.